Shark fin trading in Costa Rica: Practice

 In response to poor incomes and pressure, local fisherman are forced into harvesting shark fins, despite only getting about one dollar per pound on an average, less than a third of its total retail value.
 Corrupt politicians are silenced with a fee to ignore government regulations.
 The practice involves sharks being caught by a horizontal drag line with many baited hooks, known as longline fishing.
-According to biologist Jorge Ballestero of the Costa Rican Sea Turtle Restoration Project (Pretoma) “Costa Rica has become intricately linked to this trade for two reasons: It has the biggest longliner fleet in the hemisphere, and it allows international vessels dedicated to the exploitation and trade of shark fins to land here.”
+According to biologist Jorge Ballestero of the Costa Rican Sea Turtle Restoration Project (Pretoma), “Costa Rica has become intricately linked to this trade for two reasons: It has the biggest longliner fleet in the hemisphere, and it allows international vessels dedicated to the exploitation and trade of shark fins to land here.”

 The Taiwanese mafia dominate the shark finning industry in Costa Rica, although Indonesian gangs also have a foothold in the market.
 The Taiwanese and Indonesian mafia operate private docks in the Puntarenas area, notably Inversiones Cruz Dock and Harezan Dock and several others where some 95% of all catches are brought in, transported by truck to San José and flown mostly to Hong Kong.
 According to the Costa Rican customs adviser Omar Jiminez, at least three boats full of shark fins enter the ports in Puntarenas every week.
 Kaohsiung in Taiwan is one of the biggest ports in the world for importing shark fins.
 They are brought in from overseas and are placed out to dry in the sun on residential rooftops near the port.

 However, various shark cartilage industries in the country exist, depending on the import of cartilages from other countries.
 Costa Rica is mentioned as one such country where a leading processing plant is said to be purchasing raw cartilages from any source in the world to carry out semi or primary processing before exporting it, particularly to the USA.
-The USA then markets it worldwide in the processed shark cartilage powder form, in four or five brand names.
+The USA then markets it worldwide in the processed shark cartilage powder form, under four or five brand names.